guceda/dyre-data_analysis/README.md

  2. Paste the following url https://github.com/guceda/dyre_ds as GitHub repository name or URL.
  3. Click `launch` and enjoy.

- :warning: **WARNING**: The libraries required, such as numpy, need to be defined inside the `requirements.txt` file in order to be accesible.
+ :warning: **WARNING**: The libraries required, such as `numpy`, need to be defined inside the `requirements.txt` file in order to be accesible.

  :warning: **WARNING**: Don't forget to push or save the changes!